khornberg/ember-cli-validation-components/README.md

 # Ember-cli-validation-components
 *Easy to use input components to manage all your form validation needs*

-This ember-cli addon adds three validated input components `input`, `select` and `checkbox` plus a service with several convenience functions to your app.
+This ember-cli addon provides three validated input components `input`, `select` and `checkbox` plus a service with several convenience functions to your app.
 These easy to use components make form validation easy and dare I say *almost* fun.